ghapert/superplato/README.md

 ## Contributions

-External contributions are currently disabled.
+External contributions are open and encouraged!

-However, suggestions, feature ideas, or feedback from fellow PNU students are warmly welcomed.
+If you’re a fellow developer, designer, or just someone who loves building better student tools — pull requests, feature suggestions, and UI redesign ideas are all welcome.

+I’m especially looking for help improving the frontend design 🙏

-Feel free to open an issue to start a discussion.
+Feel free to open an issue, fork the project, or just dive in and start creating.

 ---